svetlyak40wt/server-reloader/README.md

 Some times ago, I started to write a chat bot called [TheBot][] and begun to look for a separate server reloader's implementation.
 And found nothing suitable.

-Than, I extracted autoreloader from the Django's codebase and put it into a separate module, which README you are reading now.
+Then, I extracted autoreloader from the Django's codebase and put it into a separate module, which README you are reading now.
 Code was partly modified, now it allows not only to watch on file changes but also to reload upon a some event.